Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Although it is a low-cost broker, it offers many features.
 They offer access to almost all instruments available in many stock exchanges.
 You can trade in stocks, contracts, options, and other derivatives.
 And they have an excellent platform for FOREX trading.
 For passive investors, you will have many more features than you need.

-The biggest disadvantage of IB is that it is sometimes a little obscure to use.
-IB has many different user interfaces; in the beginning, it is unclear which one you should use.
+The most significant disadvantage of IB is that it is sometimes a little obscure to use.
+IB has many user interfaces.
+Initially, it is unclear which one you should use.

 Other than that, IB is an excellent broker!